Charter Organization Representative

-Chaplain aides assist the troop in serving the religious needs of the troop.
+Chaplain's Aide assists the troop in serving the religious needs of the troop.
 They lead the troop in opening or closing prayer and mealtime blessings.

 The bugler plays the bugle (or similar instrument) to mark key moments during the troop meeting, such as assembly, or on troop outings, such as reveille, mess call, and lights out.
 The bugler must know the required bugle calls and ideally should have earned the Bugling merit badge or be working toward earning it.